PZL W-3 Sokół: Operational history

-The first civilian export customer for the W-3A variant of the type was Germany's Federal Police in Saxony.
+The first civilian export customer for the W-3A variant of the type was Germany's Saxony State Police.

-During 1995, South Korean operator Citiair issued a firm order for the purchase of three transport-orientated W-3A Sokół helicopters.
-Citiair chose fit various additional equipment on the type, including floats, as two of them were to routinely travel to the island of Ulleungdo, roughly 180 km (110 miles) from the Korean mainland, while the third was to be operated in the nation's more mountainous regions.
-During the same year, Polish oil company Petrobaltic ordered a single W-3RM Anaconda maritime helicopter, while primarily designed for search and rescue (SAR) duties, it was used by the company for transporting personnel, supplies and equipment to its Baltic oil drilling platforms.
+In 1995, South Korean operator Citiair issued a firm order for the purchase of three transport-oriented W-3A Sokół helicopters.
+Citiair fitted various additional equipment on the type, including floats, as two of them were to routinely travel to the island of Ulleungdo, roughly 180 km (110 miles) from the Korean mainland, while the third was to be operated in the nation's more mountainous regions.
+During the same year, Polish oil company Petrobaltic ordered a single W-3RM Anaconda maritime helicopter.
+While primarily designed for search and rescue (SAR) duties, it was used by the company for transporting personnel, supplies and equipment to its Baltic oil drilling platforms.

-The Polish military has been a key customer for the Sokol.
-During the mid-1990s, a 15-year modernisation plan called for the procurement of 90 transport-orientated Sokols, along with 100 Huzar battlefield helicopter (a later-cancelled derivative of the Sokol).
-During the mid-1990s, During early 1996, Poland exchanged a batch of 11 W-3 Sokółs with the neighbouring Czech Republic in exchange for 10 Mikoyan MiG-29.
-Maritime-orientated W-3RM Anaconda maritime helicopters were adopted by the Polish naval service, who used the type to perform the SAR role.
+The Polish military has been a key customer for the Sokoł.
+During the mid-1990s, a 15-year modernisation plan called for the procurement of 90 transport-oriented Sokołs, along with 100 Huzar battlefield helicopters (a later-cancelled derivative of the Sokoł).
+During early 1996, Poland exchanged a batch of 11 W-3 Sokółs with the neighbouring Czech Republic in exchange for 10 Mikoyan MiG-29.
+W-3RM Anaconda maritime helicopters were adopted by the Polish naval service, who used the type to perform the SAR role.

-Since 2003, a batch of four W-3WA helicopters were used by the Independent Air Attack Group (Samodzielna Grupa Powietrzno-Szturmowa) of the Polish forces in Iraq in support of coalition operations in the region as a part of Poland's contribution to the Iraq War.
-In total, eight Polish helicopters were deployed to the region until 2008. during summer 2004, the type participated in the distribution of propaganda leaflets as part of wider efforts to undermine support for Iraqi Shia cleric Muqtada al-Sadr.
-On 15 December 2004, one Sokol was lost due to an accidental crash-landing near Karbala, killing three personnel onboard and injuring three more.
-On 18 July, 2006 another helicopter crashed at an air base in Al Diwaniyah, injuring 4 crew and 3 passengers.
+From 2003 onwards, four W-3WA helicopters of the Polish Independent Air Attack Group (Samodzielna Grupa Powietrzno-Szturmowa) operated in Iraq in support of coalition operations.
+In total, eight Polish helicopters were deployed to the region until 2008.
+In summer 2004, Polish W-3 helicopters participated in coalition information operations, distributing leaflets intended to counter support for Iraqi Shia cleric Muqtada al-Sadr.
+On 15 December 2004, a W-3WA operating with the Polish contingent in Iraq crashed near Karbala, killing three crew members and wounding three others On 18 July 2006, another helicopter crashed at an air base in Al Diwaniyah, injuring 4 crew and 3 passengers.

-Since January 2012, a force of five W-3 Sokol helicopters, along with six Mil Mi-8, have been furnished with a VIP configuration for use by the Polish government.
+Since January 2012, a force of five W-3 Sokoł helicopters, along with six Mil Mi-8, have been furnished with a VIP configuration for use by the Polish government.
 They are stationed at Poland's 1st Air Transport Base in Warsaw.